NBA coaches prepare for possible intriguing playoff matchups

 "We're ready for whatever is thrown at us," Nurse said recently during a conference call with reporters.
 "I don't think it really matters.
 What matters is that we attack the title in whatever format it's going to be presented in and we go for it."

 No one knows what will be thrown at the NBA or the rest of the sports world.
-Looking at guidelines from the Center for Disease Control, if NBA games do resume this season the calendar will play a major factor in how the league proceeds.
+Guidelines from the Centers for Disease Control and Prevention advising against large gatherings make the calendar a major factor in how the league could resume its season.

 Milwaukee coach Mike Budenholzer said he has spent part of this hiatus studying the Orlando Magic and Brooklyn Nets — the Bucks' two most likely first-round playoff foes — as well as other Eastern Conference teams.